 Furthermore, a current study stated that changes to the microbiota makeup can cause dysbiosis.
 Also, it increases gut and neurological symptoms in autistic children.
 The relationship between the gut and the brain is a two-way street known as the gut-brain axis.
 They work together via the vagus nerve (the largest nerve in the body), relaying communication between the gut and brain.
 Thus, when one of them runs into trouble the other is affected.

-Bifidobacteria help in the secretion of short fatty acids which assist in the production of neurotransmitters.
-A lack of Bifidobacteria can increase the likelihood of a negative impact on the gut and brain development.
+Bifidobacteria help secrete short fatty acids, which assist in the production of neurotransmitters.
+A lack of Bifidobacteria can increase the likelihood of a negative impact on gut and brain development.

 Does Leaky gut cause autism?

-Inflammation and intestinal permeability occur when unwanted substances eg food particles, and pathogens cross the gut barrier.
-Leaky gut). leading to inflammation that contributes to inflammation in the blood-brain barrier.
-As leaky gut damages the digestive system nerve signals are passed to the brain.
+Inflammation and intestinal permeability occur when unwanted substances, e.g., food particles and pathogens, cross the gut barrier.
+Leaky gut).
+Leading to inflammation that contributes to inflammation in the blood-brain barrier.
+As a leaky gut damages the digestive system, nerve signals are passed to the brain.
 These impact the function of the brain in a negative way.
-So leaky gut can increase the symptoms of autism.
+So, a leaky gut can increase the symptoms of autism.

 Is autism linked to the mother’s gut bacteria?

-The gut microbiota of a child is influenced by the gut bacteria of the mother starting from the time of pregnancy.
-Many facts show the colonization of bacteria during the prenatal phase in the womb of the mother, placenta, and amnionic fluid.
+The gut microbiota of a child is influenced by the gut bacteria of the mother starting from pregnancy.
+Many facts show bacteria colonizing the womb, placenta, and amnionic fluid during the prenatal phase.

-In a study of mice with 2 different strains, one having a healthy microbiome, and the other unhealthy gut.
+In a study of mice with two different strains, one had a healthy microbiome, and the other had an unhealthy gut.
 Researchers noted the protective microbiome of the first mouse was lost after a fecal transplant.
-The study has proved evidence of ASD (making the protective mouse unprotected anymore.
-Thus, the research concludes how the mother’s gut microbiome plays an important role in regulating and helping to form the gut of the ASD
+The study has provided evidence of ASD (making the protective mouse unprotected anymore.
+Thus, the research concludes that the mother’s gut microbiome plays an important role in regulating and helping to form the gut of ASD.

-Another research that was done in 2019 where healthy mice were injected with microbes from an autistic child resulted in the mice exhibiting autistic behaviors.
+Another research done in 2019 where healthy mice were injected with microbes from an autistic child resulted in the mice exhibiting autistic behaviors.

 Other factors that can contribute to autism are the method of delivery.
 If there was antibiotic use during child delivery.
 How long the baby was breastfed determines the composition of the gut microbiome.